HowProgrammingWorks/SelfAssessment/Skills/Programming.md

   - exception
   - return early
   - unittest
-  - git🖐 used
+  - git: 🖐 used
-  - github🖐 used
+  - github: 🖐 used